JPedroRodrigues/Tutorials/Pipes/HowToUse.md

         exit(1);
     }
 ```
-Because the parent will WRITE, we will close the READ Pipe on this side
+Since the parent will WRITE, we will close the READ Pipe on this side

-(failure in to do can cause an infinity loop)
+(failure to do so may cause an infinite loop)
 ```

     /* Parent Process */